 Among the stringent requirements of the Ploprof projects, decompression for saturation diving was a major issue.
 As divers go deeper and deeper, pressure renders the air toxic and divers have to breathe different gas mixtures saturated with helium to prevent the risk of inert gas narcosis.
 As one of the smallest elements, helium can penetrate a watch where water or oxygen cannot.
 During a deep dive, the pressure inside the watch gradually equals that of the vessel/bell.
 During the ascent, the reversion to surface pressure can eventually cause the crystal to pop off.

 Several approaches were devised to address this issue.
-In the late 1960s, Rolex and Doxa developed the helium relief valve (HRV) a clever solution to enable the pressure to escape automatically when the difference between the inner and outer pressure rises to a critical level.
+In the late 1960s, Rolex and Doxa worked on the helium relief valve (HRV) a clever solution to enable the pressure to escape automatically when the difference between the inner and outer pressure rises to a critical level.
 However, the addition of an HRV comes with a drawback.
 It adds another hole in the watch case: another point that might affect its water-resistance.

 Watchmakers also worked on case architectures to prevent the glass from popping off.
 (The Seamaster 300 CK2913 itself provided an interesting solution.
 Its hesalite glass featured a flat rim and was inserted from the caseback and then maintained by a ring screwed from the caseback too.
 With this construction, the crystal is not held in place by pressure and hence it cannot pop out).